This is a review of the early version of the book available as of October 2022 – the final book is expected to be published in March 2023.

 The book is based upon a simplified view of the world where there are distinct, well-defined engineering personas, finance personas and other personas.

-Storment focuses on the finance personas – he even produces sample headcounts for his FinOps teams! – who, in effect, are far more like engineering personas since they are supposed to vet cloud architectures of the engineering teams.
+Instead of adjusting the entire firm Storment introduces a new corporate persona, FinOps, and even produces sample headcounts for his FinOps teams – who, in effect, are far more like engineering personas since they are supposed to vet cloud architectures of the engineering teams.

 Storment’s FinOps is reactive, while one should always be pro-active.
-In other words, adopting Storment’s framework would lead to creating artificial work and problems which would have never existed if the engineering itself would be cost-aware.
+In other words, adopting Storment’s framework would lead to creating artificial roles, artificial work and artificial problems which would have never existed if the engineering itself were cost-aware.

 Failure #2 – FinOps is NOT the principal business driver

-The book views the FinOps domain as the principal business driver, rather than a small part of the cloud architecture field where it belongs to – this leads to the situations where Storment et al claim that choice of technologies should be made by the FinOps teams unaware of the context and the associated detailed reasoning.
+The book views the FinOps domain as the principal business driver (“the role of FinOps it to make money” ?!?), rather than a small part of the cloud architecture field where it belongs to – this leads to the situations where Storment et al claim that choice of technologies should be made by the FinOps teams unaware of the context and the associated detailed reasoning.
 This usually always leads to suboptimal results.

 If true, it would require extreme sophistication of the FinOps team which is unrealistic if Storment is even unable to clarify how FinOps forecasting should work, though his FinOps Foundation defines that for his framework’s most advanced stage the forecasting should be about “at least 90% accurate” without defining how he measures the accuracy.

 - Finance or FinOps should be understood as an enabler, not as the driver.

 - FinOps is a small part of the general cloud architecture – the belief compatible with the AWS Well-Architected Framework.

 Failure #3 – FinOps is NOT the ultimate universal discipline